GiaBao0510/ExperienceLearnedAndGathered/DataStructureAlgorithm/AlgorithmDesignAnalysis/Sort/Quick_Sort.md

 public static int partition(int[] arr, int low, int high){

 	int pivot = arr[high];  //here default take the pivot at the end of the array int i = low - 1;        //index of smaller element int temp;               //temporary variable

 	for(int j = low; j < high; j++){

 		// if the value under consideration is less than the value
-		//at the pivot, then swap the value at the index i with the value at the index j
+		//at the pivot, then swap the value at the index i
+		//with the value at the index j

 		if(arr[j] < pivot){
 			i++;